satunr/COVID-19/README.md

 6. Homeless feature is the number of homeless individuals (normalized by the population of a state) [6] (filename: source/Data_homeless.xlsx, feature name: Homeless, Normalized Homeless)

-7. Total cases of COVID-19 tested positive individuals (normalized by the population of a state) [7] (filename: source/Data_covid_total.xlsx, feature name: Total Cases, Normalized cases)
+7. Total cases (and death) of COVID-19 tested positive individuals (normalized by the population of a state) [7] (filename: source/Data_covid_total.xlsx, feature name: Total Cases, Normalized cases, Total Death, Normalized deaths)

-8.
+8. Infected score (scale 0 - 5) and death score (0 - 6) is obtained by normalizing total cases and deaths of a state by the sum of infected and death across all states (feature name: Infected Score, Death Score)

+9.

 References